OBSLabs/etl/README.md

 The root workflow is responsible for definition of the initial state and providing a clear entry point (public interface).

 ## Incremental state
-State is a object that goes into the step and step returns the next value of state (very similar to monad).
+State is an object that goes into the step and the step returns the next value of state (very similar to monad).
-State can be mutable or immutable
+State can be mutable or immutable.
 ``` ruby
 # Immutable, merge returns a new hash.
 step :foo do |state|